Tonic Drinks & Waters

 Method

-- Place the blueberries in a bowl of lightly salted water and soak for about 10 minutes to clean them.
+- Place the blueberries in 300 ml of lightly salted water and soak for about 10 minutes to clean them.
 Rinse with plain cool water and drain.

 - Place blueberries and Yakult in a blender.